 (2) Each participating individual must submit exactly one photograph and a completed submission form.
 Photographs must be submitted as a digital image in JPEG format.

-(3) The submitted photograph must have been taken on the day annually designated as Worldwide Pinhole Photography Day ( April 29, 2018 ).
-Submissions (scanned photograph and submission form) must be received at www.pinholeday.org between 01:00 GMT on April 29, 2018 and 24:00 GMT on the following May 31.
+(3) The submitted photograph must have been taken on the day annually designated as Worldwide Pinhole Photography Day ( April 25, 2021 ).
+Submissions (scanned photograph and submission form) must be received at www.pinholeday.org between 01:00 GMT on April 25, 2021 and 24:00 GMT on the following May 31.
 Due to the COVID-19 pandemic, submissions will accepted until June 30 in 2020.
 Extremely long exposures will be accepted if any part of the exposure was made on Worldwide Pinhole Photography Day, and the photo is submitted by the May 31 deadline.

 (4) The submitted photograph must be made with a lensless photographic device: pinhole, multiple pinholes, zone plate, slit, etc, in either a homemade or commercial camera.

 (5) The submitted photograph may be made by using any photographic material: film, paper, liquid emulsion, B&W, color, and any photographic process, including digital.

 (6) The submitted photograph may be of any subject but must respect common decency and human rights.
 To encourage broad WPPD participation by people from all cultures, and by students of all ages, images of nudes will not be accepted into the gallery.

 (7) The photograph must be submitted by or with permission of the person taking the photograph, respectful of international copyright and authorship laws.
 The submitter warrants that he or she has obtained all permissions to photograph and publish pictures showing personal objects from the models and/or owners of pictured objects.